-Unfortunately for those too poor to hire their own counsel, this movement out of the State

-Public Defender system was done with no guidance whatsoever by the state.
+Unfortunately for those too poor to hire their own counsel, this movement out of the State Public Defender system was done with no guidance whatsoever by the state.
 There were no standards as to how the counties must set up their systems.
-There were no standards to say what training or experience attorneys must have to take indigent and \$46,661 on conflict counsel, with an additional \$23,036 spent on case-related services.
-Though that may sound like a lot of money, the county reported that in the same year they had 202 felony cases including one murder case, 3,249 misdedefense cases or what on-going training was required for them to continue to take cases.
-In most instances, the county meanors, and 341 juvenile delinquency cases.
-So, on average, there was only \$119.56 available on each of these governments established systems in which the lowest bidder was contracted to provide representation in an unlimited number of cases for a single flat fee.
+There were no standards to say what training or experience attorneys must have to take indigent defense cases or what on-going training was required for them to continue to take cases.
+In most instances, the county governments established systems in which the lowest bidder was contracted to provide representation in an unlimited number of cases for a single flat fee.
 The attorneys were not reimbursed for overhead or for out-of-pocket case expenses such as mileage, experts, investigators, etc. The more work an attorney did on a case, the less money that attorney would make, giving attorneys a clear financial incentive to do as little work on their cases as possible.